Posted on behalf of Phillips Law Group on Mar 17, 2015 in Defective Products

 GM is under siege and is currently battling thousands of lawsuits across the country.
 At least 64 deaths have been linked to the ignition switch defect cases.

 The GM Victim Compensation Fund, which is being administered by Kenneth Feinberg, has begun to settle with injured car accident victims outside of the court system.

 The Melton family victory, however, may encourage injured persons and their families to bypass that process and sue GM directly for the injuries that the company has caused.

 The National Highway Traffic Safety Administration already fined GM more than $30 million for failing to disclose the danger to the public.

 Recent reports are suggesting that U.S. Department of Justice is still investigating the company and its executives for possible criminal charges.

 Attorneys at Phillips Law Group have been working with injured car accident victims for decades.
 We have experienced attorneys representing clients throughout Arizona, Utah, New Mexico and California.

-If you have been injured due to General Motors negligence, contact us for a free case evaluation of your claim and your injuries.
+If you have been injured due to General Motors negligence, contact a Phoenix personal injury lawyer at our law firm for a free case evaluation of your claim and your injuries.

 Call 1-800-706-3000 or use the online contact form.

 The Phillips Law Group.
 All rights reserved.
 All materials contained on the Phillips Law Group website are copyrighted including trademarks, and other proprietary information including the content on its blogs, the home page, and all website pages.
 The material contained on this website may not be copied, reproduced, modified, transmitted, displayed, or distributed without written permission of the Phillips Law Group.
 Any reposting, distribution, or displaying of website content on any other business website without prior written consent is a violation of copyright laws.
 The Phillips Law Group disclaims all liability for content maintained on other websites that are linked to this firm's website.